 But it was her lead performance in the powerful and controversial film “Beyond Honor” that garnered her rave notices.
 The New Yorker commented that her character was “the emotional center of the film,” “fiercely incarnated by (Taylor) a brave and inspired actress.”
 Variety concurred in saying that “Taylor creates a heart wrenching portrait of Greek proportions.”

-Her theater work includes regional productions of “Les Miserables” as Eponine, “The Rainmaker” as Lizzy, “The Odyssey” as several characters, “Pillow Talk” as Meche, “The Spell” as Katherine, “8 Reindeer Monologues” as Blitzen, and “Senora Tortuga” as Leticia.
-She also toured nationally with the Kids WB show for a year.
+Her notable theater work includes regional productions of “Les Miserables” as Eponine, “The Rainmaker” as Lizzy, “The Odyssey” as several characters, “Pillow Talk” as Meche, “The Spell” as Katherine, “8 Reindeer Monologues” as Blitzen, and “Senora Tortuga” as Leticia.
+She also toured nationally with Kids WB show for a year.